GedasFX/gedasfx.github.io/_posts/2024-09-15-tailscale-funnel.md

 # |-- proxy http://localhost:5000
 ```

-### Putting it together - Tailscale Docker
+## Putting it together - Tailscale Docker

 Running serve from host machine is good and all, but we can do better - we can run Tailscale in a docker container together with the service.
 I personally host everything in Docker anyway, so this works out great.

-In general, I was following [a guide by Tailscale](https://tailscale.com/blog/docker-tailscale-guide), and it worked wonders!
+There is [a guide by Tailscale](https://tailscale.com/blog/docker-tailscale-guide) which explains how to configure your infrastructure, and I highly recommend checking it out before continuing.

 In short:
-1. In [ACLs](https://login.tailscale.com/admin/acls/file) add `tagOwners` as described in the guide:
+* [1] In [ACLs](https://login.tailscale.com/admin/acls/file) add `tagOwners` as described in the guide:

 ``` json
 	"tagOwners": {